gugarosa/cmpipe/doc/source/index.rst

    :align: center

 It's a two-stage pipeline that increments and doubles numbers, each stage concurrently running three workers.
-Here's how you'd code it up using the :mod:`mpipe` module:
+Here's how you'd code it up using the :mod:`cmpipe` module:

 .. literalinclude:: tiny.py